dikortis/LetsTalkETC/Episodes/Episode_6.md

-sir dude that is my wheelhouse okay you bring me into the into this AK drone space I'll talk your ear off so i'll try to lay off of that but uh I but yes I was there since about oh six boeing buck company like a way to nine and so i started working a lot more with boeing i wound up doing strategy MA and doing
+sir dude that is my wheelhouse okay you bring me into the into this AK drone space I'll talk your ear off so i'll try to lay off of that but I but yes I was there since about six boeing buck company like a way to nine and so i started working a lot more with boeing i wound up doing strategy MA and doing